 Cost of Living and Housing

-The cost of living in Puerto Rico is generally lower than in major U.S. cities, though it varies significantly by location.
-San Juan, as the capital, has the highest costs, while smaller towns and rural areas offer more affordability.
-Here’s a closer look at expenses:
+The cost of living runs lower than in major US cities, but it swings hard by location.
+San Juan, the capital, is the most expensive place to live.
+Smaller towns and rural areas cost noticeably less.

 Housing